 Apply online for a change of vehicle registration – Online Form

-What do I do if I lose my permit or it is stolen?
+What do I do if my permit is lost or stolen?

 We require written notification from the actual permit holder that the permit has been lost or stolen, together with payment of an administrative charge of £10.00.
 If you apply online, your application will be assessed and if it is approved you will be sent an email confirming this with a link to make an online payment.
 Once payment has been received you can print the receipt for initial coverage, until the new permit is received via the post to the address you applied for.